 Paris is shaped like a snail and divided in 20 districts called arrondissements.
 The first district is in the middle of the snail.
 As you unroll the shell (in a clock-wise manner), you will go from the Louvre to the Marais, taking your time on the side of the River Seine which crosses Paris from east to west.
 Walk up the Champs-Élysées and enjoy the city seated at the terrasse of one of the famous cafés.
 In Montmartre, the painters and the Moulin Rouge offer another touch to a Parisian visit.
 Stroll around the narrow streets and appreciate the only vineyard in the capital.

 Each of the Parisian arrondissements has their own attractions for the millions of visitors that travel in each year.
-The arrondissements are as follow:
+The arrondissements are as follows:

-Visitors to Paris may have also identify Parisian neighbourhoods differently from just those based on arrondissements, and here are the main and familiar names.
+Visitors to Paris may have also identified Parisian neighbourhoods differently from just those based on arrondissements, and here are the main and familiar names.

 © All Rights Reserved Softy

 River Seine separates Paris into two, the Right Bank (Rive Droite) to the north and the Left Bank (Rive Gauche) to the south.
 There are two natural islands in the Seine - the larger Île-de-la-Cité where the city was founded, and adjacent to it the smaller Île-Saint-Louis.
 There is also an artificial island Île-des-Cygnes to the west of the city, where a small replica of the Statue of Liberty stands, facing towards New York City.